-The ubiquity of the identity cards (and that fact that mobile penetration rate in the country sits at around 130%) has meant that Moroccans are that much more open to accepting the idea of mobile banking.
+The ubiquity of identity cards (and the fact that the mobile penetration rate in the country sits at around 130%) has meant that Moroccans are that much more open to accepting the idea of mobile banking.
 The m-Wallet (e-wallet) service is just one of many experimenting with mobile banking in the country.
 The Morocco CFG bank, meanwhile, is working with US-based digital banking specialists Kony on a “long-term digital transformation strategy” that aims to help Morocco enter the world of digital-first banking.

 Digital solutions offer a range of advantages for low-income earners, which chimes neatly with the goals of the recent government coalition led by the Justice and Development Party (PJD).
-This coalition, which was appointed in the Spring of 2017, has rolled out several pro-poor reforms focusing on social protection programs, job creation and reducing economic disparities across the country.
+This coalition, which was appointed in the Spring of 2017, has rolled out several pro-poor reforms focusing on social protection programs, job creation, and reducing economic disparities across the country.

-According to the World Bank, economic performance is expected to stabilise in the coming years, with the overall fiscal deficit expected to converge to around 3% of GDP by 2021.
+According to the World Bank, economic performance is expected to stabilize in the coming years, with the overall fiscal deficit expected to converge to around 3% of GDP by 2021.
 A greater emphasis on digital transformation to allow low-income earners and women (around 40% now use banking services, up from only 25% a few years ago) to enter the banking world will undoubtedly help to make this optimistic prediction an inevitability.

 Whilst Egypt and Morocco represent the fastest-growing side of North Africa’s economy, there are other countries also trying to help get their populations banked.
 The proportion of Algerian adults with a bank account had increased from one-third in 2011 to one-half in 2014, while the share of the adult population with a debit card increased from 13.5% to 21.6% over the same period.

-There has been even more progress in the last five years, but Algeria is still in the early stages of development when it comes to internet and mobile banking.
+There has been even more progress in the last five years, but Algeria is still in the early stages of development when it comes to the internet and mobile banking.
 However, many market observers believe the potential is there.
-As long as the relevant legal, regulatory and logistical frameworks are put in place, of course.
+As long as the relevant legal, regulatory, and logistical frameworks are put in place, of course.

 The groundwork has already been laid.
 Towards the tail end of 2016, for example, 11 banks and nine companies participated in the launch of Algeria’s first e-payments service.
 By the end of that year, around 5000 e-payment transactions had been carried out and the service had accumulated around 930,000 subscribers.

 The new government formed in 2017 also brought with it a pledge to reform banking in the country with an increased focus on mobile payments.
-Rachid Sekak, senior consultant at BRS Consultants, said: “Mobile banking has the potential to greatly improve financial inclusion by increasing the proportion of the population that is ‘banked’, but there are three fundamental issues that need to be addressed for this to happen.”
+Rachid Sekak, the senior consultant at BRS Consultants, said: “Mobile banking has the potential to greatly improve financial inclusion by increasing the proportion of the population that is ‘banked’, but there are three fundamental issues that need to be addressed for this to happen.”

-He believes that there needs to be a mechanism for establishing identity, a protocol to ensure that financial institutions can access telecoms networks and a greater focus on data protection before Algerian customers can have any confidence in a mobile banking system.
+He believes that there needs to be a mechanism for establishing identity, a protocol to ensure that financial institutions can access telecoms networks, and a greater focus on data protection before Algerian customers can have any confidence in a mobile banking system.
 Regulation is also still lacking.

 There are, of course, some banks sticking their necks out above the digital waters.
-Arab Tunisian Bank (ATB), for example, recently partnered with Temenos to launch a thorough digital transformation program involving e-payments, analytics and cloud technology, which it hopes will increase revenues by 40% in 2020.
+Arab Tunisian Bank (ATB), for example, recently partnered with Temenos to launch a thorough digital transformation program involving e-payments, analytics, and cloud technology, which it hopes will increase revenues by 40% in 2020.

 The root problem is still that many Tunisians simply don’t trust their banks.
 New mobile banking apps such as the recently launched “Paymee,” however, are helping mend fences by allowing those who cannot easily access financial services, but who own a smartphone, to shop, transfer funds and pay bills online in a more secure and practical way.